 Use honey graham crackers or chocolate graham crackers for the cookie part, whichever you fancy, to get yummy, festive graham crackers!

 I used the chocolate graham cracker for the monster cookies and honey graham crackers for the mummy cookies.

-The chocolate you use, should be chocolate you like, because it’s worth it to go for the good stuff, like Ghirardelli or Godiva, etc.
+The chocolate you use should be good quality. so it’s worth it to go for the good stuff, like Ghirardelli or Godiva, etc.

 It takes 1 cup of chocolate chips per covering 4 graham crackers as a rule with a little bit let over.
 I suggest making 4 at a time, then decorating, then moving to the next 4, and so forth.

-Pro tip: Don't overcook your chocolate in the microwave and make sure your bowl and utensils are water-free.
+Pro tip: In addition, do not overcook your chocolate in the microwave and make sure your bowl and utensils are water-free.
 Overcooking and water will make the chocolate seize up.